nebula-plugins/nebula-archrules-plugin/README.md

 same project as the library code.
 The ArchRules plugin will publish the rules in a separate Jar, and the Runner plugin will select that jar for running rules, but these rule classes will not end up in the runtime classpath.

+You may also create a "standalone" rules library which contains only `archRules` sources, and not `main` sources.
+These are useful when you want to write rules a bout libraries you do not control.
+They can be applied to downstream project's `archRules` configuration so that the Runner plugin will run these rules against any source set.

+#### Dependencies

+You may declare dependencies on the `archRulesImplementation` configuration.
+This is useful for 2 use cases:
+1) using a dependency as helper for your rule code
+2) transitively depending on a standalone rules library so that its rules are run in any project which runs the current project's rules

 ### Testing Rules

 The ArchRules Library plugin creates a test suite called `archRulesTest`.
 You can write unit tests for your rules in the `archRulesTest` source set.